 Or it could be difficult if you feel you didn’t meet the expectations of others, such as your family or teachers.

 What you might experience

 You may feel a range of emotions after receiving your results, such as:

 It’s especially difficult if you’re disappointed and your friends are happy with their results.
 There can be the sense that you’re not going to get to move on like everyone else.

 Expectations and pressure from yourself, family, teachers and friends may be a positive influence by helping challenge or motivate you.
 But, when things haven’t gone according to plan it can be a hindrance.

-If expectations or pressure about your results are too much, it’s important to talk to the person with the expectations, explaining its affect on you.
+If expectations or pressure about your results are too much, it’s important to talk to someone about how you are feeling.

 Changing your own expectations

 Not getting the points you wanted gives you a chance to re-think your plans.
 It can be hard sometimes to figure out what you want to do, especially if you’re feeling pressure from elsewhere.

 But, sometimes most of the pressure comes from ourselves.
 We build our expectations around a specific outcome and then feel as if we’ve failed if we don’t achieve it.
 Think of this as a time to get creative!